asiahbennettdev/savage-complete/README.md

-# savage-complete
+# savage-auth
-Objective was to take starter code and manipulate it to get functionality of thumbs down.
+Objective was to take starter code and manipulate showing the user name on the profile page, while user message is displayed.